snakearrow/objectpool/README.md

 ## Summary
-objectpool is a Python implementation of an Object Pool.
-It let's you
+objectpool is a Python implementation for object pools.
+The library let's you
 - create object pools
 - put arbitrary objects into pools
 - subscribe for new objects